 This consultation has now closed.
 Thank you to everyone who participated online and at our information session.
+The consultation report that summarises your participation will be available shortly.
 Your ideas are being considered in the finalisation of the framework and the new Biosecurity Bill.

 What we are looking at

 The Government is modernising the way it manages biosecurity so the Territory can better detect and respond to threats from invasive pests and diseases.

 We need to be able to identify and stop pest or disease incursions before they get out of control so we can protect our environment, agriculture industry and urban environment.
 The proposed legislation will also allow us to more effectively control and manage existing threats.

 Pest animals such as foxes, rabbits and wild dogs are the primary cause of the loss of many native species.
 At least 100 introduced plants are highly invasive and pose a substantial threat to biodiversity.
 If Varroa Mite enters the country, it could decimate the honey industry.
 The Red Imported Fire Ant would make outdoor living extremely uncomfortable if they spread into our parks and gardens.
 If Foot and Mouth Disease were to enter the country, our meat export markets would close immediately and cost many hundreds of millions of dollars to eradicate.